Title

 President Joseph Ejercito Estrada's Executive Order No. 60 transfers the Securities and Exchange Commission from the Department of Finance to the Office of the President to enhance coordination and efficiency in promoting domestic capital market development and foreign investments.

-The Executive Order transfers the SEC from the Department of Finance to the Office of the President, which shall exercise direct administrative supervision over the SEC.
+EO No. 60 transfers the SEC from the Department of Finance to the Office of the President, so the Office of the President exercises direct administrative supervision over the SEC.

-Yes, matters not expressly appealable to the Court of Appeals are declared appealable to the Office of the President under this order.
+EO No. 60 declares that matters not expressly appealable to the Court of Appeals under then-current Supreme Court circulars are declared appealable to the Office of the President.

 Analyze Cases Smarter, Faster